Luminosity distance and extinction by submicrometer-sized grains: The dust model including submicrometer-sized grains

-Our study utilizes a dust model$^2$ that aligns with current observational constraints of dust in the diffuse ISM of the Milky Way$^3$.
-It accounts for representative solid phase element abundances and explains accurately phenomena such as wavelength dependent reddening, extinction, starlight polarization, and the emission of polarized and unpolarized light.
-In addition, it accounts for the increased submm/mm emission observed by Planck and explains the polarized emission seen by Planck$^{20}$.
+Our study utilizes a dust model{\footnote{Custom software AbsreDgaia available at https://github.com/rsiebenm/dark\_dust} by \cite{S23}} that aligns with current observational constraints of dust in the diffuse ISM of the Milky Way \citep{HD21}.
+It accounts for representative solid phase element abundances of the main absorbing dust components and explains accurately phenomena such as wavelength-dependent reddening, extinction, starlight polarization, and the emission of unpolarized and polarized light seen by Planck \citep{Planck20}.
+Recently, the (sub)millimeter excess emission in the Milky Way has gained an alternative explanation by adjusting the grain emissivity at these wavelengths \citep{HD21} to avoid micrometer-sized cold dust particles.
+However, these models fail short resolving the distance discrepancy reported in Sect.~\ref{disc.sec}.

-The model$^2$ incorporates three dust populations: 1) nanoparticles of graphite, silicate, and polycyclic aromatic hydrocarbon (PAH), 2) submicrometre sized spheroidal grains of amorphous carbon and silicate, using the latest optical constants for amorphous silicates$^{21}$, and 3) micrometre sized dust particles.
-The latter dust component, proposed by$^{10}$ has been labelled as dark dust.
-The micrometre sized grains are primarily composed as a composite of porous amorphous carbon and silicate particles.
-Micrometre sized grains have been detected in scattering light haloes around X-ray sources$^{22,23}$ from submillimeter emission of evolved giants$^{24}$.
-They preferentially survive the interaction regions between the asymptotic giant branch and the ISM$^{25}$.
-Micrometre sized particles from the diffuse ISM were also measured in-situ from the Ulysses, Galileo, and Stardust space probes$^{26-28}$.
-This hidden dust component appears in sightlines that are connected to the cold ISM$^{10}$.
+The dust model incorporates three populations: 1) nanoparticles of graphite, silicate, and polycyclic aromatic hydrocarbon (PAH), 2) spheroidal grains of amorphous carbon and silicate at mean radii of $\sim 30$\,nm, using the latest optical constants for amorphous silicates \citep{Demyk22}, and 3) submicrometer-sized dust particles.

+Flat infrared extinction curves can also be explained by very porous, fluffy particles \citep{KS94} with the degree of porosity constrained through a comparison of optical and submillimeter polarization \citep{Guillet18}.
+Submicrometer sized grains have been studied by \cite{Mathis77, Vos4, 44} and have been included in other dust models by \cite{Ormel11, Ysard24}.
+Recently, the impact of gray extinction on type Ia supernovae distance measurements has been discussed by the Dark Energy Survey Collaboration \citep{Popovic24}.
+Furthermore, micrometer-sized particles from the diffuse ISM were also measured in situ from the Ulysses, Galileo, and Stardust space probes \citep{26, 27, 28}.
+They appear in sightlines connected to the cold ISM \citep{10}.